imq/awesome-projects/doc/microservices/README.md

 - [Awesome Scalability](https://github.com/binhnguyennus/awesome-scalability) :star: - An updated and organized reading list for illustrating the patterns of scalable, reliable, and performant large-scale systems.
 Concepts are explained in the articles of prominent engineers and credible references.
 Case studies are taken from battle-tested systems that serve millions to billions of users.
 - [A Sidecar for Your Service Mesh](https://www.abhishek-tiwari.com/a-sidecar-for-your-service-mesh/) - A short service mesh introduction.
 - [AKF Scale Cube](http://akfpartners.com/techblog/2008/05/08/splitting-applications-or-services-for-scale/) - Model depicting the dimensions to scale a service.
-- [Benchmark Requirements for Microservices Architecture Research](https://goo.gl/14ElnV) :small_orange_diamond:<sup>PDF</sup> - Set of requirements that may be useful in selecting a community-owned architecture benchmark to support repeatable microservices research.
 - [Building Microservices?
 Here is What You Should Know](https://cloudncode.blog/2016/07/22/msa-getting-started/) - A practical overview, based on real-world experience, of what one would need to know in order to build microservices.
 - [CALM](http://db.cs.berkeley.edu/papers/cidr11-bloom.pdf) :small_orange_diamond:<sup>PDF</sup> - Consistency as logical monotonicity.
 - [Canary Release](http://martinfowler.com/bliki/CanaryRelease.html) - Technique to reduce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users before rolling it out to the entire infrastructure and making it available to everybody.
 - [CAP Theorem](http://blog.thislongrun.com/2015/03/the-cap-theorem-series.html) -  States that it is impossible for a distributed computer system to simultaneously provide all three of the following guarantees: Consistency, Availability and Partition tolerance.
 - [Formal Foundations of Serverless Computing](https://arxiv.org/pdf/1902.05870.pdf) :small_orange_diamond:<sup>PDF</sup> - The serverless computing abstraction exposes several low-level operational details that make it hard for programmers to write and reason about their code.
 This paper sheds light on this problem by presenting λ, an operational semantics of the essence of serverless computing.
-- [Introducing Domain-Oriented Microservice Architecture](https://eng.uber.com/microservice-architecture/) - Introduction to Uber Engineering generalized approach to microservice architectures, named “Domain-Oriented Microservice Architecture” (DOMA).
+- [Introducing Domain-Oriented Microservice Architecture](https://www.uber.com/blog/microservice-architecture/) - Introduction to Uber Engineering generalized approach to microservice architectures, named “Domain-Oriented Microservice Architecture” (DOMA).
 - [Java Microservices: A Practical Guide](https://www.marcobehler.com/guides/java-microservices-a-practical-guide) - You can use this guide to understand what Java microservices are, how you architect and build them.
 Also: A look at Java microservice libraries & common questions.
 - [Microservice Architecture](http://martinfowler.com/articles/microservices.html) - Particular way of designing software applications as suites of independently deployable services.
-- [Microservices – Please, don’t](http://basho.com/posts/technical/microservices-please-dont/) - Critical advice about some problems regarding a microservices approach.
+- [Microservices – Please, don’t](https://riak.com/posts/technical/microservices-please-dont/) - Critical advice about some problems regarding a microservices approach.
 - [Microservices RefCard](https://dzone.com/refcardz/getting-started-with-microservices) - Getting started with microservices.
 - [Microservices Trade-Offs](http://martinfowler.com/articles/microservice-trade-offs.html) - Guide to ponder costs and benefits of the mircoservices architectural style.
 - [Reactive Manifesto](http://www.reactivemanifesto.org/) - Reactive systems definition.